2011 Leicester South by-election: Candidates

 Leicester City Council confirmed the list of candidates on 14 April 2011.
 With only five candidates, the poll had the shortest by-election ballot paper since the 2005 Cheadle by-election.

 There was wide interest in the Labour candidate selection.
 One local councillor, Rory Palmer, entered the contest but—having accepted the offer of becoming Soulsby's deputy—subsequently withdrew.
 The official shortlist of five candidates was confirmed on 18 March and included three Leicester city councillors, Patrick Kitterick (who was also Chair of Leicester South Constituency Labour Party), Mian Mayat and Neil Clayton, along with Jonathan Ashworth, a former advisor to Gordon Brown and the then Head of Party Relations, and Josephine Channer, a councillor in the London Borough of Barking and Dagenham.
 On 19 March local Labour Party members selected Jon Ashworth, who won 106 votes out of 153 cast on the first ballot.

 Former Liberal Democrat MP for the constituency Parmjit Singh Gill was initially selected as that party's candidate on 18 March.
 On 23 March he withdrew from the candidacy, saying that he wanted to concentrate on his position as a Leicester City Councillor; he was immediately replaced as candidate by Zuffar Haq.

 On 15 March 2011, UKIP selected Abhijit Pandya, a former Leicester South resident and alumnus of the University of Leicester, as its candidate.

 On 26 March the Conservatives selected Jane Hunt as their candidate.
 She had contested the Leicester East constituency at the General Election.

-Result
+Results

 Labour retained the seat with an increased majority.